Louis-MG/MetaDBGWAS/README.md

 - matrix folder with the matrix of absence/presence of kmers in the unitigs.
 Ouptut from Reindeer.
 - fof.txt : file of files for input of bcalm
 - fof_unitigs.txt : file of file for input of Reindeer.
-- step1 folder with the graph files (.nodes and .edges.dbg) as well as input files for gemma and bugwas.
+- step1 folder which contains input files for gemma and bugwas.

 # License